cdpath/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/topk.md

 **Arguments**

--   `x` – The value to calculate frequency.
+-   `column` – The value to calculate frequency.

 **Example**